 child abuse prevention

 sexual assault and dating violence

 Choose from THREE exciting Pre-Institute tracks!

 Sign up for our Positive Community Norms Intensive Seminar for a deep dive into how this approach works.
 This day-long event will provide the information and insights you need to get a new campaign up and running or keep an existing effort on track for success.
 Additional materials will be provided to those who register.

 Enroll in our groundbreaking Health Outcomes from Positive Experience (H.O.P.E.)
 Seminar, and develop a better understanding of the effects of childhood experiences on the brain’s growth and development.
 H.O.P.E. offers a more holistic foundation for programmatic efforts to assess and address child and family needs, and provides an important complement to the entire toxic stress portfolio.

-Or spend the day in our interactive workshop on Positive Strategies for Screening and Intervention for Alcohol, Marijuana, Interpersonal Violence and Suicide Risk, which will show how the non-judgmental and non-confrontational approach of motivational interviewing can be applied to other brief interventions, including ones that utilize norms and normative feedback.
+Or spend the day in our interactive workshop on Screening and Brief Interventions for Alcohol, Marijuana, Sexual Assault and Suicide Risk for training on how non-judgmental, non-confrontational motivational interviewing strategies can be applied to brief interventions, especially those that utilize normative feedback.

 Why Montana?
 (Once you’ve been here, you won’t have to ask.)

 Join us here at beautiful Big Sky Resort for top-notch training and a heavy dose of inspiration.
 Spend your days being challenged and energized in our interactive Institute sessions, then take advantage of Montana’s endless summer evenings to explore The Last Best Place.
 Hike, fish, raft, horseback ride, visit Yellowstone National Park -- or just relax under the Big Sky!
 Participants say the gorgeous setting magnifies their learning and helps transform the way they approach their work.
 Scroll down for a photo gallery of our participants at work and at play.